BullMQ Elixir vs Oban Performance Benchmark

 in an oban_jobs table.
 Simple and straightforward.

 BullMQ does more per job.
-Each insert runs a Lua script that atomically:
+Each insert runs a Lua script that atomically roughly does the following:

 - Generates a unique job ID